-Before the test starts, you'll be asked to undress from the waist down (or just to remove your underwear if you're wearing a skirt.
+Before the test starts, you'll be asked to undress from the waist down (or just to remove your underwear if you're wearing a skirt).
 You'll also be given a sheet to cover yourself.

-They'll then gently brush cells from the cervix using a soft brush.
+They'll then gently brush cells from your cervix using a soft brush.

 Everyone is different.
 Some may feel discomfort and others can find the test painful.
 Tell your nurse or doctor if you experience pain as they can discuss some options to help.

 You can ask for a smaller speculum if you feel any discomfort or the nurse or doctor might suggest you change your position slightly.

 Cervical screening after experiencing sexual violence

 The thought of cervical screening can feel traumatic or distressing if you've experienced sexual violence.
 There are ways that the NHS can support you.
 For example, you can request a double appointment, take someone you trust to the appointment, or access a specialist clinic.